peerless2012/libass-android/lib_ass_kt/README.md

 # ASS Kt
-lib_ass_kt is a kotlin wrapper for libass native api.
+A kotlin wrapper for libass native api.

 App want to use libass in java/kotlin can use this module.